 “Science4Us gives teachers a lot of options to help kids learn in a way that works for them.” -Stacy Taylor, Principal of Advance Learning Academy

 This is another reason why Science4Us fits so seamlessly into their program.
-According to Ms. Taylor it’s easy to start, easy to use, and has a user-friendly platform.
-The support is great and both students and parents are happy.
-Ms. Klein, a Pre-K teacher “loves to see how the videos, songs and activities encourage [her] students to think in new ways about the things they experience.”
+According to Ms. Taylor, Science4Us is easy to start, easy to use, and has a user-friendly platform.
+The support is great and she hears positive feedback from parents, students, and teachers alike.
+She said that Pre-K teacher Ms. Klein told her about how she “loves to see how the videos, songs and activities encourage [her] students to think in new ways about the things they experience.”

 The Science4Us online, interactive component works easily on all the students’ iPads.
 However there are also many offline, hands-on activities that Ms. Taylor’s team uses to make sure that they “cover all aspects of learning for students” including experiments, literacy and math.
 All of which are all integrated into the Science4Us program.

 Overall, Ms. Taylor loves that Science4Us is so motivating to her students.
 “Science skills are often difficult to acquire, Science4Us makes it fun and opens up doors to students that have shut down science,” she says.
 At her school, being unique is critical and so is developing self-confidence.
 She notes, “Science in the past is something they thought they couldn’t learn.
 Now they can.”